magnefique-studios/javashop-otel/README.md

 # Scenario

-Here at Buttercup Instruments, our business is expanding!
+Here at Splunk Instruments, our business is expanding!

 We have recently added 3 new locations: Two locations in the USA (Colorado and Chicago) and one international location in Sri Lanka.